Property tax: Czech Republic

-There are two types of property tax in the Czech Republic: tax on estate and tax on real estate.
+There are two types of property tax in the Czech Republic: tax on land and tax on buildings and apartment units.

-The subjects of the tax on estate are all estates in the legislation of the Czech Republic excepting particular exceptions: estates which are covered by taxed real estates (these estates are not taxed only on that part where the real estate is located), forests, body of water, estates with the goal of defence the country.
-The payer of the tax is the owner on this particular estate.
-There are different types of taxes on estate depending on purpose (fields have lower coefficient than estates denoted for industry).
-There is a difference in the tax on building sites.
-Building sides with no real estate on it have constant coefficient 2 Kč per square metre whereas buildings sites with real property (those part of the building sites which are not covered by that particular real property) are taxed according to number of citizens and location of particular village/town/city.
+All land in the jurisdiction of the Czech Republic is subject to the property tax on land with the following exceptions: land which is covered by buildings (such land is not taxed only on that portion where a building is built on it), forests, body of water, land designated for the defense of the country.
+The payer of the tax is the owner of the land.
+There are different types of taxes on land depending on their purpose (fields have a lower coefficient than land designated for industrial purposes).
+There is a difference in the tax on building plots (ie. land on which a building/improvement can be built on it, but which currently sits empty).
+Such building plots with no actual buildings on it have a constant coefficient 2 Kč per square metre whereas building plots with a building on it (the portion of building plots not covered by any particular building) are taxed according to the number of residents and the location of each particular village/town/city.

-The subjects of the tax on real estate are all buildings and accommodation units in the legislation of the Czech Republic apart from those buildings composed of accommodation units that are already taxed (block of flats,...).
-The payer is again the owner of the real estate.
+The property tax on buildings imposes a tax on all buildings and accommodation units in the jurisdiction of the Czech Republic apart from those buildings composed of accommodation units that are already taxed (eg. block of flats,...).
+Real property owners are the ones responsible to pay all assessed property taxes.
 The tax base from buildings and accommodations units is the area of the built-up surface.